sellerie98/LGG7doc/TWRP.md

 After getting this tool, get the minimal manifest linked in the guide (branch android-8.0), by following the procedures listed in the README of it.

-Clone the following repo into the folder: `https://github.com/sellerie98/android_device_lge_judy device/lge/judy`.
+Clone the following repo into the folder: `git clone https://github.com/sellerie98/android_device_lge_judy device/lge/judy`.

 ### Building
 Now go back and setup the build enviroment: